 - How GGC should bill for payment

 - No restrictions or contingencies will be processed.
 For example, if the sponsor requires grades or transcripts prior to payment, the transaction does not qualify for third-party billing.
-If there are contingencies then the student is responsible for payment by the payment deadline and may seek reimbursement from the sponsor.
+If there are contingencies then the student is responsible for payment by the payment deadline and should seek reimbursement from the sponsor.

 - Provide your sponsor with the correct student account contact information.